victorjonsson/cXense-4-WordPress/README.md

 ## Actions and filters

 *cxense_is_recommendable* — Whether or not current URL should be recommendable (strings 'true' or 'false').
-Use this filter if you don't wont certain posts to be recommended by the recommendations widgets provided by cXense.
+Use this filter if you don't want certain posts to be recommended by the recommendations widgets provided by cXense.

 *cxense_og_url* — Filters the current url that is used as og:url.